Path spaces of pushouts: Monomorphisms and 0-truncated maps

 A prototypical example of \cref{0-truncated-pushout} is as follows.
 Let $G$, $H$, $N$ be groups and suppose we have injective group homomorphisms $N \to G$ and $N \to H$.
 Then the deloopings $BN \to BH$ and $BN \to BG$ are $0$-truncated. \cref{0-truncated-pushout} says that the pushout in spaces is 1-truncated; in fact it is the delooping of the amalgamated product, $B(G \ast_N H)$.
 The fact that the maps into the pushout are $0$-truncated means that $G$ and $H$ are subgroups of $G \ast_N H$.
-The fact that the gap map is an embedding means that $N$ is the intersection of $G$ and $H$ in $G \ast_N H$ (since taking loop spaces preserves pullback squares and turns embeddings into equivalences).
+The fact that the gap map is a monomorphism means that $N$ is the intersection of $G$ and $H$ in $G \ast_N H$ (since taking loop spaces preserves pullback squares and turns monomorphisms into equivalences).